University of California, Los Angeles

 Amy Rapp is a sixth year doctoral candidate in the Clinical Psychology Ph.D. program at the University of California, Los Angeles (UCLA) and is currently completing her predoctoral psychology internship at the UCLA Semel Institute for Neuroscience and Human Behavior.
 Her research focuses on neural mechanisms of anxiety risk in adolescents.
 She is additionally interested in examining the influence of culture on internalizing psychopathology and implications for treatment development for underserved populations.

 Loyola University, Chicago

-Amy Heard Egbert is a fourth-year doctoral student in the clinical psychology program at Loyola University, Chicago.
+Amy Heard Egbert is a fifth-year doctoral student in the clinical psychology program at Loyola University, Chicago.
 Her research is on the etiology and prevention of childhood obesity and eating disorders, including biological, environmental, and social factors.
 She is also interested in the public health impact of the current food environment and its impact on children and families from underrepresented populations.

 Communications and Marketing Officer